Well, it is wherever an entity defines it.

 There are so many: provider edge, enterprise edge, edge computing, cloud edge, edge cloud, distributed cloud edge, near edge, far edge, to mention a few, that edge is now a marketing term applied to anything and everything.

 So, let’s try to clarify this situation from Alef’s perspective.
-From a latency point, there are two types of operating systems, real time OS (RTOS, e.g., VxWorks) and operating system (OS, e.g., Windows, Unix, Linux).
+From a Time required to send data over two points in a network. point, there are two types of operating systems, real time OS (RTOS, e.g., VxWorks) and operating system (OS, e.g., Windows, Unix, Linux).
 Depending on the application requirements, one of the operating systems was chosen for app development.
 Any time sensitive app was written using RTOS, e.g., network switches, routers, radio equipment, manufacturing robots, manufacturing controllers, healthcare devices, any SW that had to control a physical device with very predictable latency to the action.

 Everything else was written on other types of OSs.
 As enterprises took the approach of one app per server (mainly for performance and security reasons), it became very expensive, from a CAPEX and OPEX point of view.
 The applications weren’t running 100% of the time and the HW was quite a bit underutilized.